Follow this request

 Police corruption and being above the law

-Derek Canning LLB [HONS] (Account suspended) made this Freedom of Information request to Independent Police Complaints Commission
+Derek Canning LLB [HONS] made this Freedom of Information request to Independent Office for Police Conduct This request has been closed to new correspondence.
+Contact us if you think it should be reopened.

 Response to this request is long overdue.
-By law, under all circumstances, Independent Police Complaints Commission should have responded by now (details).
+By law, under all circumstances, Independent Office for Police Conduct should have responded by now (details).
 You can complain by requesting an internal review.

 Dear Independent Police Complaints Commission,